 The local committee will need to:

-- Arrange a programme of meetings including booking speakers (with support from head office if required)
+- arrange a programme of meetings including booking speakers (with support from head office if required)

-- There is an expectation of regular meetings and an AGM.
+- hold regular committee meetings and an AGM.

 Hold a pilot event

 We recommend holding an event to gauge the level of potential interest and drum up volunteers for the committee.
 Inviting a speaker will give a flavour of what to expect if the branch runs regular meetings in future.
 Head office can often help secure speakers, for instance one of our Associates or a Vice President.

 If there’s potential interest in the group, encourage individuals and organisations to sign up to Early Education membership to get some buy-in to continued involvement.
 Branches receive an annual rebate based on the number of members signed up to their branch, so boosting membership gives the branch a pot of funding to support its events, which can then be cheaper, or free, for members.